 Any conversation about acupuncture will usually start involve pain.
 Despite the wide spectrum of holistic clinical applications for acupuncture, it is still the most common problem that presents in my clinic.
 It is probably what acupuncture is best known for and indeed the most explored and explained condition scientifically.

 What is Pain?

-There are a number of ways in which to classify pain but I particularly like those described by Professor G. F. Gebhart who separates pain into protective and non protective of acute or chronic duration.
+There are a number of ways in which to classify pain but I particularly like those described by Professor G. F. Gebhart who separates into protective and non protective of acute or chronic duration.

-So how does acupuncture work?
+How does acupuncture work?

 Of course moving Qi is just one part of the problem.
 The is to work out why the energy is stagnating in the first place.
 In a post trauma injury this may be easy to work out but in long term chronic issues any number of physical and emotional factors could be at work in isolation, or in collusion with one another.
-Looking at the wider aspects of your health and well being both physically and mentally helps me to get a clearer picture of whats going on and to then tailor the treatment to your specific needs.
+Looking at the wider aspects of your health and wellbeing both physically and mentally helps me to get a clearer picture of your health.
+Treatment is then tailored to your specific “holistic” needs.

 If you would like more information about how acupuncture could help please contact me to discuss – Contact Details

 For more information follow this link to the NHS pain management self help leaflet – Pain Toolkit